e1-bsd/omni-common-ui/README.md

 If you have some tests that are always failing unless you use `yarn test -- --no-cache`, that means that the Jest cache is kind of broken.
 To fix this quickly:

-1. Run `yarn test -- --showConfig`.
+1. Run `yarn test -- --showConfig`
-2. Look for the value `cacheDirectory`.
+2. Look for the value `cacheDirectory`
-3. Remove that directory manually.
+3. Remove that directory manually